lattiahirvio/bash-scripts/README.md

 # bash-scripts
-a collection of useful bash scripts I've made over the years
+a collection of useful bash scripts I've made or collected over the years